-Although it is quite rare to find a Sprite on the market, collectors don’t seem to be drawn to them.
+Although it is quite rare to find a Sprite, of any private label, on the market, collectors don’t seem to be drawn to them.
 This unrestored example was purchased in 2006 for $2600.

 There were three American models: The 125 with a Sachs engine, 250 with Kawasaki or Husqvarna engines, and the 405 with Sprite’s Husqvarna clone engine.

 American Eagles came with several different fuel tanks (2 or 2.5 gallons) made of either fiberglass or aluminum.
 The side panels and fenders were aluminum, while the front and rear hubs were polished aluminum.
 If these items are in good shape, the bike is collectible.